-The value of new business for the first half of fiscal year 2014 is the value as at the time of sale of the new business issued.
-It has been calculated in a similar way as to the EEV as of September 30, 2014.
+The value of new business for the fiscal year ended March 31, 2015 is the value as at the time of sale of the new business issued.
+It has been calculated in a similar way as to the EEV as of March 31, 2015.
 The value of new business includes new business and additional riders.
 However the renewals of existing policies are excluded from the value of new business.
-The economic assumptions are as at June 30, 2014 and non-economic assumptions are the same as assumptions used to calculate the VIF.
-The value of new business for the first half of fiscal year 2013 was calculated in the same way.
+The economic assumptions are as at September 30, 2014 and non-economic assumptions are the same as assumptions used to calculate the VIF.